The Flask Mega-Tutorial Part VIII: Followers

 This is a direct translation of the association table from my diagram above.
 Note that I am not declaring this table as a model, like I did for the users and posts tables.
 Since this is an auxiliary table that has no data other than the foreign keys, I created it without an associated model class.

-Now I can declare the many-to-many relationship in the users table:
+Now I can define two many-to-many relationship attributes in the users table:

 app/models.py: Many-to-many followers relationship